 Wearing apparel is accepted in this category, including hand-woven or hand-sewn clothing, hand-screened or hand-painted by the artist ready-made clothing.
+Also included are scarves, hats, purses and belts.
 No machine tooling or machine-screened patterns are permitted.

 All jewelry, whether the work is produced from metal, glass, clay, fiber, plastic, or other materials, must be entered in this category.
 No commercial casts, molds or production studio work is allowed.

 Includes all non-sculptural, non-jewelry works crafted from metals.
 No production studio work is allowed.

 Any work that doesn’t fit the description of any other category is considered “miscellaneous.”
 If your medium is recorded music, it may be presented at the Fair only through headphones and/or live performance.
 There is no stage/performance area.
 Food and body product items are not accepted.

 Works created in oils, acrylics, watercolor, etc. fall into this category.
 Also included are works created using dry medium including chalk, charcoal, pastels, pencil, wax crayon, etc. or from the fluid medium of inks and washes applied by pen or brush; serigraphs, lithographs, offset lithographs, and etchings of limited edition prints signed and numbered within reasonably sized editions executed in processes involving four-color separation, acid free ink, archival paper, and/or hand work by the artist.
 Printmakers are strongly encouraged to do their own printing.